 County Clerk Marilyn Horn said the general fund is looking OK.
-The money in the foundation probably can't be touched, said transferring \$2,500 from the county general fund to the fair board.
+The money in the foundation probably can't be touched, said Mr. Unger, because the donors designated that money for a specific The commissioners approved transferring \$2,500 from the county general fund to the fair board.
 The money will be held out of the transfer from taxes from the county to the board in January.
+With no plans until spring to do anything on the open class or livestock buildings, Mrs. Hale was given the go-ahead to invest the written to people around town, said Mr. Hirsch.
+He said he thought those had been covered, though.